Riding Holidays for unaccompanied children aged 6 to 17, individuals or groups. OFSTED Registered VC374742. Childcare Vouchers accepted.

-Children are split into groups according to age ability and where possible, the friends they ask to be with.
 For meals, breaks and the evening games and activities, such as ball games, campfire and crafts, the groups join together.
 During the day the groups rotate, so everyone has a go at every activity.
 The riding lessons are progressive throughout the week, and where possible we aim to keep children with the same pony so they can build a relationship with it.
 For the other equestrian activities, such as western, carriage driving, polo etc, we usually use one or two ponies who are trained for the specific activity.
 Children take turns on the ponies while the others assist or practice on the tin horses allowing for personalised instruction.

 Each day includes a riding lesson, a practical lesson in some aspect of pony care, and various horse activities as listed below.
 Each activity lasts for about an hour.
 We do not aim to make anybody an expert in this time.
 We simply aim to provide the opportunity for children to try out loads of different equestrian sports, so they can get a feel for what the different sports are about and have fun while doing it.
 Every child will have the opportunity to ride lots of different horses/ponies and learn a wide variety of new skills.